-Founded in 1997, the Blue Ridge Parkway Foundation is the primary nonprofit fundraising partner for the Blue Ridge Parkway, providing support for initiatives along the 469-mile route, including historical and cultural preservation, natural resource protection, visitor services, recreation, and education and outreach.
-The Foundation has 15 staff, with nine located in Asheville, including all four Kids in Parks staff.
+Founded in 1997, the Blue Ridge Parkway Foundation is the nonprofit fundraising partner for the Blue Ridge Parkway, providing support for initiatives along the 469-mile route, including historical and cultural preservation, natural resource protection, visitor services, recreation, and education and outreach.
+The Foundation has 14 staff, with nine located in Asheville, including all four Kids in Parks staff.

-The Foundation has worked within federal guidelines and cooperating agreements to fundraise and provide more than \$18 million for projects and programs on the Blue Ridge Parkway.
+The Foundation has worked within federal guidelines and cooperating agreements to fundraise and provide more than \$20 million for projects and programs on the Blue Ridge Parkway.
 The Foundation's efforts along Buncombe County's 45-mile stretch of the Blue Ridge Parkway include protecting resources at Craggy Gardens; revitalizing interpretive exhibits; and improving trails.

-The Foundation has received and successfully managed more than \$600,000 in federal grants and loans, including awards from the Appalachian Regional Commission, Blue Ridge National Heritage Area, National Endowment for the Arts, and U.S. Small Business Administration.
+The Foundation has secured and managed more than \$1.1 million in federal grants and loans, including awards from the Appalachian Regional Commission, Blue Ridge National Heritage Area, National Endowment for the Arts, U.S. Economic Development Administration, and U.S. Small Business Administration.